shaziwnl/TodoAppFlask/README.md

 ## Setup
-Run the following in the project terminal:-
+Run the following commands in the terminal from the Project Directory:-
 - git clone https://github.com/shaziwnl/TodoAppFlask.git
 - cd TodoAppFlask
 - pip install flask
 - pip install flask-sqlalchemy

 ## Usage
-Run the following command in the project terminal:-
+Run the following command in the terminal from the Project Directory:-
 - python app.py